folpindo/cdk-stepfunctions-redshift/API.md

 **existingTableObj**? | <code>[Table](#aws-cdk-aws-dynamodb-table)</code> | Existing instance of DynamoDB table object, If this is set then the dynamoTableProps is ignored.<br/>__*Default*__: None
 **logLevel**? | <code>string</code> | Optional log level to be used for Lambda functions.<br/>__*Default*__: INFO **maxReceiveCount**? | <code>number</code> | The number of times a message can be unsuccessfully dequeued before being moved to the dead-letter queue.<br/>__*Default*__: required field if deployDeadLetterQueue=true.
+**powertoolsArn**? | <code>string</code> | The ARN of a lambda layer containing the AWS Lambda powertools.<br/>__*Default*__: Not provided then an application will be created from the serverless application registry to get the layer.
+If you plan to create multiple SfnRedshiftTaskers then you can reuse the powertoolsArn from the first instance.
 **pythonLayerVersionProps**? | <code>[PythonLayerVersionProps](#aws-cdk-aws-lambda-python-pythonlayerversionprops)</code> | Optional user provided props to override the shared layer.<br/>__*Default*__: None
 **queueProps**? | <code>[QueueProps](#aws-cdk-aws-sqs-queueprops)</code> | User provided props to override the default props for the SQS queue.<br/>__*Default*__: Default props are used
 **starterExistingLambdaObj**? | <code>[Function](#aws-cdk-aws-lambda-function)</code> | Existing instance of Lambda Function object that starts execution, if this is set then the lambdaFunctionProps is ignored.<br/>__*Default*__: None